TaxFairness/ScrapingVGSI/README.md

 NB: The "PLAN" entries don't have a Book&Page entry, so the results for those rows are shifted one column to the left.
-I manually shifted the (three) rows over to produce the CSV file.
+I manually shifted the (three) entries to the right to produce the CSV file.
 Result file is **GCRoD Transactions-2019-2021.csv**